codingnninja/laravel-render-template/README.md

 ### 4.1 Using a new Laravel project.

-Do you remember the remote repository you created?
-Wait, I will tell you what to do with soon.
+Do you still remember the remote repository you created?
+Well, you will know what to do about it soon.

 Run the following commands line by line: